Ken Januski Artist - An Introduction

 At the same time he became interested in the insects he found in his garden, at that time a community plot north of Northern Liberties in Philadelphia.
 His interest was primarily scientific.
 Were the insects good or bad for his garden?
 To know that he needed to identify them.
 This in turn required a good dissecting microscope.
 He bought one and spent a number of years drawing insects that he'd caught viewed under the microscope.
 This was quite a switch from his large 6'x8' abstract paintings.

 This proved an interesting, and thought-inducing, contrast to the idea-based art he'd come to dislike so thoroughly.
 As he developed these drawings he realized the artistic possibilities of nature-based art.
 He was also getting more involved with birding at about this time.
 And in 2006 he did his first art with birds as subject.
 Since then birds that he has seen, never photographs that someone else has taken, have been the subject of his work.

 He began by using a vigorous drawing method, similar to that he used with compressed charcoal in his abstract work, in drawings with birds as subject.
 Though there was something appealing about them he also realized how little he knew about the structure of birds.
 There were too many fudged passages in this work.
 So since then he has spent many hours sketching from life, trying to get to know birds better.

 His interest however has never been to do illustrations, especially with a lot of plumage detail.
 That seems deadly to him.
 Instead he's tried to find a way to create more abstract works that still remain true to the birds he's seen and the environment in which they live.

 But painting is what he spent most of his life doing.
 So he still experiments with water-color and to a lesser extent acrylic.
-They offer a pleasant relief from printmaking.
+They offer a pleasant relief from printmaking and are often the source of his printmaking images.
 But at least at the moment printmaking seems the best medium for him.